nf-core/taxprofiler/docs/output.md

 ### mOTUs

-[mOTUS](https://github.com/motu-tool/mOTUs) maps reads to a unique marker specific database and estimates the relative abundance of known and unknown species.
+[mOTUS](https://github.com/motu-tool/mOTUs) is a taxonomic profiler that maps reads to a unique marker specific database and estimates the relative abundance of known and unknown species.

 <details markdown="1">
 <summary>Output files</summary>